Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Fourier plane-wave series of stochastic electromagnetic channels

-The closed-form expression~\eqref{correlation_karhunen} can be regarded as the \emph{asymptotic} Hilbert-Schmidt decomposition \cite[Sec.~3.4]{FranceschettiBook} of the self-adjoint correlation kernel function $c_h(\vect{r},\vect{s})$; that is, $\{\phi_{s}(m_x,m_y, \vect{s})\}$ and $\{\phi_{r}(\ell_x,\ell_y, \vect{r})\}$ are the complete (non-normalized) orthonormal basis sets of eigenfunctions, and $\{\sigma^2(\ell_x,\ell_y,m_x,m_y)\}$ is the sequence of non-negative real-valued eigenvalues.
+The closed-form expression~\eqref{correlation_karhunen} can be regarded as the \emph{asymptotic} Hilbert-Schmidt decomposition \cite[Sec.~3.4]{FranceschettiBook} of the self-adjoint correlation kernel function $c(\vect{r},\vect{s})$; that is, $\{\phi_S(m_x,m_y, \vect{s})\}$ and $\{\phi_R(\ell_x,\ell_y, \vect{r})\}$ are the complete (non-normalized) orthonormal basis sets of eigenfunctions, and $\{\sigma^2(\ell_x,\ell_y,m_x,m_y)\}$ is the sequence of non-negative real-valued eigenvalues.
 In analogy with the time-domain stationary case \cite{VanTreesBook}, the expansion of $h(\vect{r},\vect{s})$ over the above basis sets of eigenfunctions yields~\eqref{Fourier_series_karhunen}, which is the \emph{asymptotic} Karhunen-Loeve expansion~\cite[Sec.
-6.4]{FranceschettiBook} of a spatially-stationary random electromagnetic field.
+6.4]{FranceschettiBook} of a spatially-stationary electromagnetic random field.
 As for time-domain processes, the asymptotic regime is achieved under Assumption~\ref{Assumption1}.
-Unlike the time-domain, the spatial case exhibits a lower-dimensionality since the 6D power spectral density of $h(\vect{r},\vect{s})$ is impulsive and defined on a double sphere of radius $\kappa$ \cite{MarzettaISIT,PizzoIT21}.
-Another key difference is that we do not sample at integer multiples of the fundamental spatial frequencies but rather \eqref{psd_4d} over a neighbourhood of these frequencies.
+Unlike the time-domain case, the spatial case exhibits a lower-dimensionality since the {six-dimensional} power spectral density of $h(\vect{r},\vect{s})$ is impulsive and defined on a double sphere of radius $\kappa$ \cite{PizzoJSAC20,PizzoIT21}.
+Another key difference is that we do not sample at integer multiples of the fundamental spatial frequencies, but rather integrate \eqref{psd_4d} over a neighborhood of these frequencies.
 As shown in Appendix, this is because \eqref{psd_4d} is singularly-integrable.
+Notice that the standard sampling of the power spectral density in~\eqref{psd_4d} at multiple of the fundamental spatial frequencies would have generated a divergent series expansion.
+By applying a 4D spatial Fourier transform to~\eqref{correlation_karhunen} we obtain a power spectral density of the form in~\eqref{psd_karhunen}, which is impulsive due to the periodic nature of $c(\vect{r},\vect{s})$.
+Nevertheless, it can by shown that~\eqref{psd_karhunen} tends to~\eqref{psd_4d} asymptotically as $\min(L_{S,x},L_{S,y})/\lambda\to \infty$ and $\min(L_{R,x},L_{R,y})/\lambda\to \infty$.